Michal-Szczepaniak/dactyl-keyboard/README.md

 Feel free to try them out with by setting `'thumb_style'` to `'DEFAULT'`, `'MINI'`, `'CARBONFET'`, `'MINIDOX'`, `'TRACKBALL_ORBYL'`, and `'TRACKBALL_CJ'`.

 Trackball features accommodate a [Perixx PERIPRO-303](https://smile.amazon.com/gp/product/B08DD6GQRV/).
 Others may fit, but this was the target ball diameter for the design.
 It is a little smaller than a Ploopy to try to fit better in the cluster.
+They also use MR63ZZ bearings.

 Rendered and actual images to be added in future commits.